 It's never too late to learn how to swim.
 Although it is much easier to learn the basics in childhood, nothing stands in the way of the project even in adulthood.
 The following reasons show why this is the case.

-Even without intention, people can get into deep water under certain circumstances: the excursion boat capsizes, you fall into the pool...
+Even without intention, a person may get into deep water: the excursion boat capsizes, you fall into the pool ....
 It is simply vital to be able to stay afloat and, best of all, to be able to swim safely.

 There is no sport that is healthier than swimming.
 This is mainly due to the holistic strain on the muscles and the relief of the joints through the buoyancy of the water.
-Swimming also strengthens the lungs and the cardiovascular system.
-Swimming is also considered to be a particularly low-injury sport.
-For many chronic diseases (respiratory tract, rheumatism, arthritis, skin diseases), swimming is prescribed as a treatment in special spas, such as thermal baths, brine baths, sulphur baths, mud baths or sea baths.
+Swimming also strengthens the lung function and the cardiovascular system.
+In addition, swimming is considered a particularly low-injury sport.
+For many chronic diseases (respiratory tract, rheumatism, arthritis, skin diseases), swimming is prescribed as a treatment in special spas, such as thermal baths, brine baths, sulfur baths, mud baths or sea baths.

 Regardless of age and often health condition, you can almost always swim.
-For many diseases and injuries, swimming is even explicitly prescribed as a sports therapy or rehabilitation, for example, after a broken bone, cardiovascular diseases, after a stroke.
-In senior and disabled sports, swimming is at the top of the list.
+For many illnesses and injuries, swimming is even explicitly prescribed as sports therapy or rehab, for example after a broken bone, for cardiovascular diseases, after a stroke.
+Swimming is a top priority in sports for seniors and the disabled.
 Pregnant women are also allowed to go swimming and after delivery they come back for baby swimming.

-People who are severely restricted in their movements due to physical infirmities, old age or great excess weight, find through swimming (again) the entrance to more activity.
-Swimming also burns a particularly large number of calories, which makes losing weight fast and effective.
-Around 350 calories are burned per 30 minutes of swimming.
+People who are severely restricted in their movements due to physical infirmities, old age or great excess weight can (re)find their way to more activity through swimming.
+Swimming also burns a particularly large number of calories, making weight loss quick and effective.
+Around 350 calories are burned per 30 minutes when swimming.
 This is due to the 14-fold increased resistance of the water compared to endurance sports in the air.

-Once you know how to swim, in the future you will only need water to practice the sport.
+In the future, anyone who can swim once will only need water to practice the sport.
 In public waters such as rivers and lakes, the financial outlay is zero.
-Cooling down on hot days, ice bathing on New Year's Day - swimming is always possible and also outside indoor and outdoor swimming pools.
+Cooling off on hot days, ice bathing on New Year's Day - swimming is always possible, even outside indoor and outdoor swimming pools.

-Everyone can be happy swimming at his or her own pace, in his or her favourite form of locomotion.
+Everyone can be happy swimming at his own pace, in his favorite way of moving.
 One swims leisurely laps, the other swims lane after lane against the clock.
-And in between they splash, slide and jump from the edge of the pool or from the highest tower.
+And in between, people splash, slide and jump from the edge of the pool or from the highest tower.
 Whether intended or not, swimming is strength training par excellence, especially the back muscles are strengthened.
 This relieves the spine,tension is released and back pain disappears.

-The swimmer opens not only the water world, but also new areas on this earth.
-Those who can swim, consider completely different destinations for trips and vacations.
+For the swimmer, not only the water world opens up, but also new areas on this earth.
+Those who can swim consider completely different destinations for trips and vacations.
 Beach, sea, ocean, river walks - all this then comes into question.
-Those who can not swim, deny themselves these options.
+Those who cannot swim deny themselves these options.

-Like jogging and hiking, swimming is an endurance sport that is ideal for inner balance.
-The steady activity lets you forget the stress and worries of everyday life, stabilizes your pulse and breathing and afterwards you are exhausted, but satisfied and cheerful.
+Like jogging and hiking, swimming is an endurance sport that is excellent for inner balance.
+The steady activity makes you forget the stress and worries of everyday life, stabilizes your pulse and breathing, and afterwards you are exhausted, but satisfied and cheerful.